eunjisong/sat-help-tix2/readme.md

 Student Routes:
-W-Get all students, send back instance of students along with status of 200 -Get all tests associate with a particular student (uses student id), set status of 200 W-Post a new student - send back instance of new student along with status of 201 W-update a student
+W-Get all students, send back instance of students along with status of 200 W-Get all tests associate with a particular student (uses student id), set status of 200 W-Post a new student - send back instance of new student along with status of 201 W-update a student
 W-delete student,